How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 Early Dumping Syndrome

-This condition type occurs when large quantities of food slip from your stomach into your small intestine (duodenum).
+This condition occurs when large quantities of food slip from your stomach into your small intestine (duodenum).

 The symptoms of early dumping usually manifest within 30 minutes after eating.